kristintsk/fog5/README.md

 - Successfully demonstrated the ability to enhance their site?
 40pts (Each extra will be worth 10 pts, for a total of 40 pts)

 # My project description
 I used a Startbootstrap template Grayscale which is a simple template for a simple one-page layout.
-The biggest challenge was to understand the CSS (initially more than 10 thousand lines) in order to make it look the way I wanted to, and finally to remove the unused part of CSS code.
+   - **Bootstrap:** the biggest challenge was to understand the CSS (initially more than 10 thousand lines, the whole Bootstrap package) - to understand what was in use, what values were overriden etc. I changed the project setup to Bootstrap cdn so I did not need the whole package in CSS.
+But as there were made some modifications to Bootstrap core values it took an effort 'to read the code' in order to make the changes I wanted to, and finally to remove the unused part of CSS code.
 I believe there are still quite some lines that could be removed, but as there are now 1500 lines of code including my personal additions, I’m already happy with the result.
-I changed the entire color-scheme (template was black-and-white design) and rearrenged slightly the structure (removed one block, added type-sections, altered background images, added core theme images and created personal enhancements).
+   - **Other changes** - I changed the entire color-scheme (template was black-and-white design) and rearrenged slightly the structure (removed one block, added type-sections, altered background images, added core theme images and created personal enhancements).
 Quite a challenge was to create the background gradients when every section has its own background but the background of the page must form a cohorent whole.
+   - **Images** - I used Pixabay free photos to get high quality img files.
+Although there was no attribution required I decided to acknowledge the author - if the image is clicked the file will be opened in new tab in it's original location in Pixabay and the whole collection of the particular author is ready-to-view.
+   - **Detailed descriptions of fog types** - the links in the text are opened in the same tab

 ## Validation
 - **HTML** – one warning, no errors (warning about missing heading - I do not want to add heading to cite section)
 - **CSS** - fully validated (no warnings, no errors)

 ## Responsive design
-Created different design for for lg, md and sm screen view using media queries.
+I created different design for for lg, md and sm screen view using media queries.

 ## My personal enhancements
 1. added a section to display some nice sayings about fog and used carousel to present four cites.
 If slide is hovered the invert filter for bg image will be activated.